hove-io/navitia/source/kraken/readme.md

 ### Raptor cache
-The raptor cache is a structure shared between every raptor planner that contains an optimized reprensation of stoptimes for a specific period of time.
-Every request that compute stoptimes (journeys, departures, *_schedules) will need a raptor cache for the date of the request as raptor cache only contains 48 hours of data.
+The raptor cache is a structure shared between every raptor planner that contains an optimized representation of stoptimes for a specific period of time.
+Every request that computes stoptimes (journeys, departures, *_schedules) will use the raptor cache attached the starting day of the request (raptor cache only contains 48 hours of data to handle pass-midnight journeys) hours of data.
 These stoptimes are sorted and contiguous in memory to maximize cpu caching.